 Recovering Financially for Your Dog Bite Injury

 Many people do not realize that you can have a claim for injuries you sustain even if a dog does not bite you.
-If a dog threatens you, chases you, startles you, or in any other way causes you to become injured, you may have a claim even if you are not bitten.
+If a dog threatens you, chases you, startles you, or in any other way causes an injury, you may have a claim even if you are not bitten.

-There are state laws governing dog attacks and some counties and towns also have their own laws, so it is important to work with a knowledgeable and experienced dog bite attorney.
+There are state laws governing dog attacks and some counties and towns also have their own laws.
+Therefore, it is important to work with a knowledgeable and experienced dog bite attorney.
 At Abels & Annes, P.C., we handle dog bite cases.
-We know the steps that need to be taken in these cases and we are ready to fight on your behalf.
+We know the steps to take in these cases and we are ready to fight on your behalf.

 Abels & Annes Dog Bite Settlements

-The following are just a few of the dog bite cases we have worked on:
+The following are just a few of our dog bite settlements:

-In 2012, our office settled a dog attack case for $250,000.
-Our client injured his shoulder when, while being chased by large dog, he jumped over a fence and hit the ground hard.
+$250,000 for a client that injured his shoulder when, while being chased by a large dog, he jumped over a fence and hit the ground hard.

-We also recovered $112,000 for a dog bite victim that was injured by a loose dog, causing a fracture and an infection to her wrist.
-She required surgical repair to her wrist to treat the injury caused by the dog.
+$112,000 for a dog bite victim that was injured by a loose dog, causing a fracture and an infection to her wrist.
+She required surgical repair of the broken wrist.

 Injured in a Chicago Dog Attack?

-If you or a family member is bitten or attacked by a dog or other animal, contact the police and local animal control immediately.
+If you or a family member suffers an injury in a dog or other animal attack, contact the police and local animal control immediately.
 Also, seek appropriate medical attention, as some animals carry diseases such as rabies.
-Also, try to write down any ownership information from the animal’s tags, but only if you can do so safely.
+Further, try to write down any ownership information from the animal’s tags, but only if you can do so safely.

 After our Chicago dog bite lawyers start to work on your claim, one of the first obstacles in this type of case is determining whether the animal owner has insurance for their pet.
 Unfortunately, sometimes the answer is no.

-If you are seriously injured in an animal attack, you may need to be evaluated by a plastic surgeon.
+If you sustain serious injury in an animal attack, you may need to see a plastic surgeon for an evaluation.
 This is to determine if the scars are permanent, if surgery would be necessary or helpful, and also determine the approximate cost of surgery to fix dog bite injuries.

-Illinois law is favorably predisposed to dog bite claimants, making an effective injury claim requires the hands-on assistance of proven, aggressive, and thorough Chicago dog bite attorney.
-At Abels & Annes, P.C., our attorneys work on many types of accident and personal injury cases and figure out the most strategic way to move your claim forward.
-We are standing by now to take your call toll free at (855) LAW-CHICAGO (529-2442) or locally at (312) 924-7575.
+Illinois law favors dog bite claimants.
+However, making an effective injury claim requires the hands-on assistance from a proven, aggressive, and thorough dog bite attorney in Chicago.
+At Abels & Annes, P.C., our attorneys work on many types of accident and personal injury cases.
+If we take your case, we determine the most strategic way to move your claim forward.
+An attorney is standing by now to take your call at (312) 924-7575.
 We offer free consultations and there is no fee unless you win your case.